Petz map recovery for long-range entangled quantum many-body states

 Now we show that the above behavior persists for an ensemble of critical states under local measurements.
+Measurements of observables quadratic in fermion operators are Gaussian maps (see Appendix~\ref{app:map} for a general discussion of Gaussian maps), i.e., they map fermionic Gaussian states to an ensemble of fermionic Gaussian states labelled by different measurement outcomes.
 It has been shown in Ref.~\cite{Weinstein_2023} that the ensemble of states obtained by measuring fermion parity $-i\gamma_{2j-1}\gamma_{2j}$ on each site with probability $p<1$ have the same scaling of entropy Eq.~\eqref{eq:S_CFT} upon averaging over trajectories.
 It follows that the averaged CMI has the same linear scaling at small $\eta$ as in Eq.~\eqref{eq:CMI_smalleta}.
-We consider the Petz map on the measurement ensemble.
+We consider the Petz map on the measurement ensemble, see Appendix~\ref{appen:measurement} for details of numerical implementation.
 As shown in Fig.~\ref{fig:Ising_measurement_plot}, the average infidelity $-\overline{\log F} \propto \eta^2$, similar to the ground state.
 Although the measurement ensemble of CFT ground states may have the same logarithmic scaling of average entanglement entropy as the MIPTs at criticality, the two ensembles have very different multipartite entanglement among more than two regions, as is evident by the scaling of averaged Petz map infidelity.